-This post is the latest in a multipart series exploring the basics of microservices.
-Check back each Monday for additional installments.
+This post is the latest in a multi-part series exploring the basics of microservices.
+See the previous article on Microservices Deployments.

 The move to microservices typically requires a great deal of automation, and automation implies operations.
 In today’s cloudy, agile world, the science of operations is veering towards good DevOps practices.
 Naturally, automation requires code, and operators today have some of the most powerful tools and systems ever created for boiling down the complexity of such environments, into more easily programmable bite-sized chunks.